 Have you finished developing your prototype?
 Do you already have orders coming in?
 If you answered yes, it is time to move into the production stage of development.

 Dragon Innovation specializes in taking hardware startups from the prototype stage to mass manufacturing in Asia.
 They are perhaps best known for being the company that helped Pebble setup their manufacturing in China.
-Be sure to check out their BOM management tool called Product Planner.

 You can learn more about transitioning into full manufacturing on Dragon Innovation’s informative blog.